IJDykeman/ijdykeman.github.io/_posts/2019-05-17-introducing-generate-worlds.markdown

-## Generating Procedural Worlds without Code
+## Generating Procedural Worlds with Rules instead of Code

 The key idea behind generate worlds is that instead of writing code that describes how to build the world, you simply create a set of rules about how you want the world to work and Generate Worlds puts it together for you.
 Let’s start with a simple example.